huxi/rusty_ulid/README.md

 - conversion to and from `(u64, u64)`.
 - conversion to and from `u128`.
 - [serde](https://crates.io/crates/serde) support for both human-readable and binary encoding.
+- optional of using [time](https://crates.io/crates/time) instead of chrono via use of `ulid-generation-time` feature.

 ## Quickstart